MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinator/nf-activitycoordinator-createactivitycoordinatorpolicy.md

 ## -remarks

 The caller should subscribe to notifications for the policy opening and closing using [SubscribeActivityCoordinatorPolicy](nf-activitycoordinator-subscribeactivitycoordinatorpolicy.md).
-Subscriptions listen with an immutable copy of the policy they were created with, allowing the original policy to be safely modified and re-used to create further subscriptions without altering previous subscriptions.
+Subscriptions listen with an immutable copy of the policy with which they were created.
+This allows the original policy to be safely modified and re-used to create further subscriptions without altering the previous ones.
 When no longer needed, the caller should destroy the policy using [DestroyActivityCoordinatorPolicy](nf-activitycoordinator-destroyactivitycoordinatorpolicy.md).

 ## -see-also